 Open hand gestures translate to someone who is comfortable and willing to receive the audience.
 Circular motions prompt a narrative that is moving, transitioning from place to place showing progress.
-Cutting motions are aggressive intended to show dramatics, and mainly used when talking about figures and sudden changes; such as consumer patterns and economic shocks.
+Cutting motions are aggressive and intend to show dramatics.
+They are mainly used when talking about figures and sudden changes; such as consumer patterns and economic shocks.
 Downward thumping motions are similar in style, they emphasize a point and take on a very masculine feel with power and authority.
 Public speaking skills that can be for a presentation can also be an accompaniment when selling to a customer; because that’s what a sales pitch really is.

-According to Frosch Learning, selling skills consist of practical methods designed to improve efficiency when dealing with the management of a business’ consumer base in the modern day markets.
-You can’t do everything on your own, so reach out for help if you need it, and there’s no better way than going on a course that’s purpose built to give you the interaction skills of a professional.
+Selling skills consist of practical methods designed to improve efficiency when dealing with the management of a business’ consumer base in the modern day markets.
+You can’t do everything on your own, so reach out for help if you need it.
+There’s no better way than going on a course that’s purpose is built to give you the interaction skills of a professional.

 Know your stuff

-Nothing will play on your fears and anxieties than not knowing your lines of the material.
+Nothing will play on your fears and anxieties more than not knowing your lines of the material.
 But, the material is useless if you’re not in tune with the product, brand or service you’re pitching.
-You could be in a room full of experts in a board room, or perhaps a healthy blend of novices, customers and knowledgeable business people at an exhibition event.
 Research what you’re offering, why you’re making a pitch, and why this content matters to you.
 Focus on forging a connection with the aim of the presentation, and don’t ad lib in you don’t need to.
-Your style of conveying should be as if you’re having a conversation with a friend over coffee, about something you’re passion for.
+Your style of conveying should be as if you’re having a conversation with a friend over coffee–about something you’re passion for.